Twelve Angry Men (1964 play): Productions

-Plot
+Another West End production opened in November 2013, and which was extended until June 2014, at the Garrick Theatre.
+Directed by Christopher Haydon, the cast included Martin Shaw, Robert Vaughn, Jeff Fahey, Nick Moran, Tom Conti, Robert Blythe, Miles Richardson and Martin Turner.

+Synopsis

 The story begins after closing arguments have been presented in the capital murder case against a troubled teenager, who stands accused of killing his father with premeditation.
 The judge, heard but unseen, announces the instructions to an all-male (as traditionally staged) jury.
 As in most American criminal cases, the twelve men must unanimously decide on a verdict of "guilty" or "not guilty".
 (In the justice systems of nearly all American states, as in the case of New York State where the case is implied to be tried, failure to reach a unanimous verdict, a so-called "hung jury", results in a mistrial.)
 The jury is further instructed that a guilty verdict will be accompanied by a mandatory death sentence; the jury is then locked into the room until a verdict is reached.
 Adding to the tension, the weather is exceptionally hot and the lone fan in the room is broken.

 As the jurors begin, they take a preliminary vote to assess the room.
 All the jurors vote guilty except one, Juror 8, who is leaning toward guilty but, acting on a hunch and a desire not to rush to judgment, votes not guilty.
 The jurors begin explaining why they came to their decisions, and though Juror 8 is unconvinced, he agrees to abstain from the next round of voting and change his vote to guilty if the others remain unanimous.
 With the next vote, Juror 9 flips, agreeing it should not be rushed.

 The jurors begin assessing the evidence.
 The alleged murder weapon, a knife that was testified to be unique, turns out to be identical to one in Juror 8's possession, a common switchblade.
 One of the witnesses, a downstairs neighbor, claimed to have heard the defendant yell "I am going to kill you," a loud thud, then saw the defendant fleeing down the staircase of their shared apartment complex 15 seconds after the incident; an experiment shows that a man of his age and condition could not have possibly reached the staircase in a comparable amount of time, and furthermore, a passing train would have overwhelmed any sound the witness had heard beyond any clear identification.
 One by one, Jurors 5, 11, 2 and 6 flip to not guilty.
 Juror 7 soon follows, solely because he wants to get out in time for the Yankees game that evening; a thunderstorm soon rolls in, raining out the game and rendering that point moot.